SynchronetBBS/sbbs/README.md

 ###Requirements

-- This web interface has been tested with Synchronet BBS 3.16c and 3.17.
-It will probably work with earlier and later versions.
+- This web interface has been tested with Synchronet BBS 3.17a.
+It will probably work with later versions.

 - The *Files* page of this web interface relies on a script which was introduced *after* the release of Synchronet BBS 3.16c.
 You can grab a copy of *filebase.js* [here](http://cvs.synchro.net/cgi-bin/viewcvs.cgi/*checkout*/exec/load/filebase.js?revision=1.7), and you should place it in your *exec/load/* directory.